-Many meetings agree an annual budget for the purchase of books and periodicals for the library.
-An agreed budget is helpful because you can then plan expenditure over the year, although there may be special circumstances when you need to ask for additional funds to buy books, e.g. for a study programme.
+Many meetings agree an annual budget for the purchase of library books and magazines (such as The Friend or Friends Quarterly).
+An agreed budget is helpful because you can then plan expenditure over the year, although there may be special circumstances when you need to ask for additional funds, e.g. books for group study.
 Others pay for books on an ad hoc basis, with no formal budget: in that case it is useful for a new meeting librarian to start by getting an idea of the amount of money usually available.
 It is important to keep an up to date record of how much is spent, or committed.
 A simple method would be a notebook for orders, and a cashbook or spreadsheet for expenditure.
 Keeping a record of expenditure throughout the year will help you estimate the amount you are likely to need next year.